-I believe, I choose to believe there’s something out there that’s much much greater than animal life on the planet.
-But I doubt often what is the form of that power and how am I, how are people supposed to relate.
-Whether it’s God or not.
-Whatever you call it.
-I prefer to use “it” but that sounds so disrespectful but I don’t mean that way.
-Because I doubt all the time.
+I believe, I choose to believe, there’s something out there that’s much, much greater than animal life on this planet.
+But I doubt often what is the form of that power, and how am I—how are people—supposed to relate.
+Is it God, or not?
+Whatever you call it; I prefer to use ‘it’ but that sounds so disrespectful and I don’t mean that way.
+I doubt all the time.
 I have so many doubts because belief, the state of belief in the world today, brings more and more pain and unhappy outcomes.
 And yet I know that belief and faith can bring meaning and joy and love and amazing outcomes.
 My doubt is in the form of ‘what are we doing?’
 What are humans doing wrong that faith or belief is causing so much pain and agony and death and destruction?”

-Rabbi Rivka (Rebecca) Lillian hails from Chicago and is the sister of my dear friend, Ruth Lillian Reiner.
-I visited Rivka and her husband, Jan, in Malmo, Sweden where they live.
+Rabbi Rivka (Rebecca) Lillian hails from Chicago.
+She is the sister of my dear friend, Ruth Lillian Reiner.
+I visited Rivka and her husband, Jan, in Malmö, Sweden where they live.
 Both Rivka and Jan are Yiddish scholars.
-Jan teaches Yiddish at the University of Lund and Rivka leads the liberal Jewish community of Malmo.
-Malmo is a hotbed of Muslim anti- Jewish and anti-Israel activity and Rivka has been instrumental in many efforts to bring calm and understanding.
+Jan teaches Yiddish at the University of Lund and Rivka leads the liberal Jewish community of Malmö.
+Malmö is a hotbed of Muslim anti- Jewish and anti-Israel activity and Rivka has been instrumental in many efforts to bring calm and understanding.

-Being a Reconstructionist Rabbi, I was not surprised at Rivka’s understanding of God: “God is the power that is greater than the sum of any human capability.”
-What I find most important in Rivka’s interview is the question “What are we doing wrong with faith?”
+Because she is a Reconstructionist rabbi, I was not surprised to hear Rivka’s understanding of God: “God is the power that is greater than the sum of any human capability.”
+What I find most important in Rivka’s interview is the question, “What are we doing wrong with faith?”

-This Portraits In Faith journey is based on the idea that we can stop seeing people as “the other” if we honor each person’s experience rather than their beliefs.
+This Portraits in Faith journey is based on the idea that we can stop seeing people as “the Other” when we honor each person’s experience rather than their beliefs.
 I try to simultaneously honor each person’s journey while showing that the specifics of the journey do not matter.
 What matters is the change in consciousness that happens on a spiritual journey.

-I want to quote the great 20th century Rabbi and Founder of Reconstructionist Judaism, Mordechai Kaplan:
+This quote is from the great 20th century rabbi and founder of Reconstructionist Judaism, Mordechai Kaplan:

 So to answer Rivka’s question, I believe blindly following religion is what we are doing wrong with faith.
-I find great meaning in religion, especially my own Judaism and the African American Christianity I was deeply exposed to as a child in Atlanta.
-But I don’t believe religion is God-made, I believe it is Man-made.
-At best an approximation or just one version of a path that leads us to divine union.
-My great wish is that in this coming generation we step back and honor each person’s journey and not confuse religion for faith.
+I find great meaning in religion, especially my own Judaism and the African American Christianity I was exposed to as a child in Atlanta.
+But I don’t believe religion is God-made, I believe it is man-made.
+At best, religion is an approximation, or just one version of a path, that leads us to Divine Union.
+My great wish is that in coming generations we step back and honor each person’s journey and not confuse religion for faith.